linkmesrl/ngHttpCache/README.md

 #ngHttpCache

-Module the enable request caching for your whole app.
+Module the enable request caching for your whole Angular app.

 ## How to use

+### Install

+_At the moment is not available as bower component_ but you can still install this with `bower install linkmesrl/ngHttpCache --save`.

+Otherwise you can simply download this module and include `src/ngHttpCache.js` in your page.

+### Usage

 ``` javascript
 angular.module('myApp', [